aptumfr/webcodecs-node/docs/configuration.md

 ## Output Bitstream Format

-By default the encoders emit Annex B (video) and ADTS/OGG (audio) streams directly from FFmpeg.
+By default the encoders emit Annex B (video) and ADTS/OGG (audio) bitstreams.
 If you need MP4-style payloads (length-prefixed NAL units, raw AAC frames) you can opt-in via the `format` config field.

 ### VideoEncoder `format`